CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-02.md

 # Task 02 - Summarize the customer-agent conversation in Azure AI Language Studio

-1. In the Azure portal, on the resource group blade, navigate to the **customer-summarization-DID** Language service.
+1. In the Azure portal, on the resource group blade, navigate to the **language-service-DID** Language service.

 2. On the Language service Overview pane, under **Get Started**, select **Get started with Language Studio**.